Sorbitan Stearate: What Is It, Cosmetic Uses, Benefits & Side Effects

 Who Can Use Sorbitan Stearate?

-If you experience any of these side effects while using a product containing Sorbitan Stearate, it is advisable to stop using it immediately and consult a dermatologist or a healthcare provider.
+If any of these side effects occur while using a product containing Sorbitan Stearate, it’s advisable to discontinue use immediately and consult with a dermatologist or healthcare professional.

 Comedogenic Rating